ralish/PSWinGlue/README.md

 ### PowerShellGet (included with PowerShell 5.0)

-The latest release of the module is published to the [PowerShell Gallery](https://www.powershellgallery.com/) for installation via the [PowerShellGet module](https://www.powershellgallery.com/GettingStarted):
+The module is published to the [PowerShell Gallery](https://www.powershellgallery.com/packages/PSWinGlue):

 ```posh
 Install-Module -Name PSWinGlue
 ```

-You can find the module listing [here](https://www.powershellgallery.com/packages/PSWinGlue).

 ### ZIP File